 The atmosphere and interior were really cool.
 You enter through somewhat dark winding tunnels while popular Disney songs play.
 The tunnels open up to the seating area of the restaurant where there is a giant teacup that you can dine in.
 The food, although very average in taste, is cute and well-presented.
 That is where the positives end.

-Have you been to Tokyo with kids?
-Let us know your favorite Tokyo experience in the comments below!
+Have a question or comment about visiting Tokyo Japan with kids?
+Let us know your favorite Tokyo family travel experience or ask your questions in the comments below!

 Like it?
 Pin this guide to Tokyo with kids to save it for later!